Leo Varadkar says border poll not appropriate at this time

 - Published

-A border poll on the island of Ireland would "not be appropriate or right" at this time, the tánaiste (Irish deputy PM) Leo Varadkar has said.
+A border poll on the island of Ireland would "not be appropriate or right" at this time, the Tánaiste (Irish deputy PM) Leo Varadkar has said.

 Mr Varadkar described the aspiration to a united Ireland as a "legitimate one".